 Ask Questions

-Others, have a shorter term intention for their online fitness program and seek to view it as an intensive learning experience where they can not just achieve impressive results but move forward after coaching fully equipped with the knowledge of why the program was effective, and how to go on to achieve more moving forward.
+Others, have a shorter-term intention for their online fitness program and seek to view it as an intensive learning experience in which they can not only achieve impressive results but move forward after coaching, fully equipped with the knowledge of why the program was effective, and how to go on to achieve more moving forward.

 - How were my calories and macros calculated?